Next.js 16 + React 19: How I Prompted a Conversion-Focused App Router Migration

 | Performance audit + optimization | Core Web Vitals tuning for competitive keywords |

-The Decision for Existing Clients #
+My Decision Framework for Existing Clients #

-Recommend upgrade if:
+I recommend upgrade if:

 - They're hitting performance issues (Core Web Vitals failing)